 How Long Should Customer Success Take?

 Once you’ve identified key goals by persona, you can then work out how long each customer should take to reach their milestones.
-As an example, consider the first three months of a digital agency implementing a project management tool:
+As an example, consider the first three months of a digital agency implementing a project management SaaS:

 Day 3-30: At least one user changes something within the tool every day